HartmannDemoCode/github_actions_demo/CICD.README.md

 #### Test the application
 1. Go to the root of the project on your droplet
-2. Run the following command: `docker-compose up -d`
+2. Run the following command: `docker compose up -d`
-3. Run the following command: `docker-compose logs -f`
+3. Run the following command: `docker compose logs -f`
 4. If everything went well you should see the Javalin application starting up.
 5. Now you can test the application by sending requests to the droplet on port 7007 from your browser, curl or postman etc.